 Here is my cheat sheet to understanding WordPress basics now that you have your website up:

-- Appearance: The Appearance option on the panel will lead you to the page that lets you customize your theme or change it.
-It will help you change the way your site looks.
+- Appearance: The Appearance option on the panel will lead you to the page that lets you customize your theme, add widgets, change your menu, etc. It will help you change the way your site looks.

-- Posts: You will able to create new blogs, edit old ones, delete a blog post, etc by going to this area of the panel.
+- Posts: You will able to create new blog posts, edit old ones, delete a blog post, etc by going to this area of the panel.

 - Pages: You will be able to create your website’s pages from here.
 Your homepage, contact page, hire me page, etc.